History of the Civil Air Patrol: World War II

 With the approval of the Army Air Forces, Director La Guardia formalized the creation of Civil Air Patrol with Administrative Order 9, signed on 1 December 1941 and published 8 December 1941.
 This order outlined Civil Air Patrol's organization and named its first national commander as Major General John F. Curry.
 Wilson was officially made the executive officer of the new organization.
 Additionally, Colonel Harry H. Blee was appointed the new operations director.

 The very fear that sparked the Civil Air Patrol "movement" – that general aviation would be halted – became a reality when the Imperial Japanese Navy attacked Pearl Harbor on 7 December 1941.
 On 8 December 1941, all civil aircraft, with the exception of airliners, were grounded.
 This ban was lifted two days later (with the exception of the entire United States West Coast) and things went more or less back to normal.

-Earle E. Johnson took notice of the lack of security at general aviation airports despite the attack on Pearl Harbor.
+Earle L. Johnson took notice of the lack of security at general aviation airports despite the attack on Pearl Harbor.
 Seeing the potential for light aircraft to be used by saboteurs, Johnson took it upon himself to prove how vulnerable the nation was.
 Johnson took off in his own aircraft from his farm airstrip near Cleveland, Ohio, taking three small sandbags with him.
 Flying at 500 ft, Johnson dropped a sandbag on each of three war plants and then returned to his airstrip.
 The next morning he notified the factory owners that he had "bombed" their facilities.
 The Civil Aeronautics Administration (CAA) apparently got Johnson's message and grounded all civil aviation until better security measures could be taken.
 Not surprisingly, Civil Air Patrol's initial membership increased along with the new security.